cascadianmesh/althea-site-deluxe/pages/whitepaper.md

 Babel’s route selection procedure is extended to take this price field into account.
 Instead of selecting routes based purely on route metric, an extended metric `m'` is calculated with

 ```
-m'= m+pn
+m'= n*log2(m)+log2(p)
 ```

 Where `m` is the route metric, `p` is the price, and `n` is a constant multiplier.
 Routes are then chosen based on `m'`.
+The log function is chosen for normalization, such that increasing or decreasing the metric or price will change the extended metric by a constant amount, no matter their absolute values.
 By adjusting `n`, nodes can determine how much weight to give price in the calculation.
-A node with a lower value for `n` will tend to prefer expensive but higher quality routes.
+In other words a node will switch to a connection which is `2*n` times more expensive per byte if its metric is 50% lower.

 It would even be possible to populate multiple routing tables with routes selected at different values of `n`, and propagate routes from these tables under different router IDs.
 This or a similar mechanism could be used to allow neighbors to choose from among a range of price-quality tradeoffs.